PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 ![001-summary-form](./images/001-summary-form.png)

-We are going to kick of the tutorial by starting to work on our **SummaryForm** component.
-This time around, instead of using a `server action` we will explore how to create and **api** route in Next.js.
+We will kick off the tutorial by working on our SummaryForm component.
+This time around, instead of using a `server action,` we will explore how to create an api route in Next.js.

 You can learn more about Next.js route handlers [here](https://nextjs.org/docs/app/building-your-application/routing/route-handlers)

-But first, let's start by creating our **Summary Form** that we can use to submit the request.
+But first, let's create our Summary Form, which we can use to submit the request.

 Navigate to `src/components/forms` and create a new file called `SummaryForm.tsx` and paste in the following code as the starting point.